citrus/spree_redirects/README.md

 Install spree_redirects by adding the following to your existing spree site's Gemfile:

+    gem 'spree_redirects', '0.1.0'

+Or if you want to track the git repo, add this instead:

     gem 'spree_redirects', :git => 'git://github.com/citrus/spree_redirects.git'

 Now bundle up: